-

 Under the general rule, when the spouses’ joint property is divided, the wife’s and husband’s shares in the assets are equal unless otherwise specified in an agreement.

-The court can deviate from equality of shares if one party does not care about the family’s financial maintenance, conceals, destroys, or damages joint property, or spends property contrary to the family’s interests.
+The court can deviate from the principle of equality of shares if one party fails to consider the family’s financial well-being, conceals, destroys, or damages joint property, or spends property in a manner contrary to the family’s interests.

 A spouse’s share may be increased if children or disabled adult children live with him/her.